nextbreakpoint/freeimage4java/README.md

   Generate wrapper's code and build libraries before creating artifacts.

-Install Maven version 3.x:

-  apt install maven

-  brew install maven

-Execute script to create packages:
+Execute script to create artifacts:

-  sh build-wrapper.sh
+  sh package.sh

 The packages will be created in directory build/target

+Execute script to install artifacts:

+  sh install.sh

+The artifacts will be created in target subdirectories of build/freeimage4java.

+## Run tests

+Execute script to run tests:

+  sh run-tests.sh